davepaulsanders/gigSocial/README.md

 3. You will have to sign up as a client for the Genius API in order to use their services.
 Information about this can be found [here](https://docs.genius.com/).

 4. A .env file is required, see the .ENV_EXAMPLE file in the server folder for reference.
-The app requires variables related to the GENIUS API client and also JSON web tokens, which are used for authentication/authorization.
+The app requires variables related to the GENIUS API client and also for JSON web tokens.

-5. The redirect uri parameter in the variable body in Profile.js will have to be changed to `http://localhost:3000/setlists` for development.
+5. The redirect uri parameter in the variable body in Profile.js will have to be changed to `http://localhost:3000/setlists` during development.

 ## Technologies

-1. MongoDB Atlas
+1. MongoDB Atlas with Mongoose
 2. GraphQL API with Apollo
 3. Node
 4. Express
 5. React
 6. OAuth 2.0 for interacting with the Genius API
-7. JSON Web Token
+7. JSON Web Tokens
 8. Styled Components
 9. Bootstrap CSS